 Currently, the vast number of social media platforms makes it virtually impossible to extract and analyse unified data.
 Until now, that is.
-In 2021, an increased number of businesses and marketers will be using advanced software to extract and analyse cross-platform data.
+In 2021, we believe a huge social media trend will be the use of advanced software to extract and analyse cross-platform data.

 7. Increased Instagram Opportunities

 Instagram is making major changes to its search options, which will significantly enhance opportunities for brands in 2021.
 When users search for a keyword on Instagram, they’ll now be shown relevant posts, profiles and videos, without having to differentiate between search results.
 Of course, this means modifying your existing content to ensure that it’s going to satisfy new algorithms.

 However, Instagram’s new search-friendly approach is good news for businesses and marketers alike.
 Until now, the platform has remained relatively difficult to penetrate but the increased reach that’s now available will see brands refocusing on what the site can offer.
 This, in addition to video content such as Instagram Reels, means Instagram is likely to be a much bigger feature in your 2021 social media strategy and is definitely a trend to get on board with.

 8. Fake News on Social Media

 Social media has been central to the debates regarding ‘fake news’ and disinformation.
 As a major news outlet, the impact of misinformation on social media platforms can have far-reaching consequences.
 After repeated calls for social media giants to take action, many sites are now alerting users when content cannot be verified.